minenite/jvm-ipfs-daemon/README.md

           from { configurations.compile.collect { it.isDirectory() ? it : zipTree(it) } }
       }

-- Maven: put the .JAR file in a lib folder and add this to your pom.xml
+- Maven: add this to your pom.xml

       <repositories>
         <repository>